Posts Tagged ‘emotions’

 —George Pierce Baker

-By contrast, time for understanding or expressing my feelings simply wasn’t allocated on the educational agenda.
+However, the educational agenda allocated no time for understanding or expressing my feelings.
 The only kinds of grading that occurred as a consequence of my emotions were the dramatic reprisals taken when I infrequently misbehaved.
 All of us in school had feelings, of course, and they greatly affected how and what we did.
-But we were never encouraged to talk about or explore them.
+But no one encouraged us to talk about or explore them.
 It was repeatedly implied that being near the bottom of the class list would be shameful, without ever giving us any insight as to what shame was!

 A wise therapist friend of mine once told me that he believes when you feel that ache of simultaneous joy and pain, healing is going on.

 I think it’s important for conferences to offer a safe environment for attendees to share feelings that may come up during the event.
-Conferences That Work are designed to do this.
-The safety comes from agreed ground rules that explicitly give participants the right to speak their truth while promising privacy for anything that’s said.
+Conferences That Work designs do this.
+Agreements explicitly give participants the right to speak their truth and promise privacy for anything said.

-But when feelings do surface, for example when people talk about difficulties they’re having in their workplace or their uncertainties surrounding a potential career or job change, I feel happy that our event supports and encourages them to do so.
+But feelings do surface.
+For example, when people talk about difficulties they’re having in their workplace or their uncertainties surrounding a potential career or job change.
+I feel happy that our event supports and encourages them to do so.
 And from the feedback I’ve received, I know it’s important and empowering for the attendees who have the courage to express how they feel.

 Have you felt safe to express your feelings at a conference?
 Do you think it’s appropriate and/or important to be able to do so?
 Under what circumstances?
 And what factors make it safer or harder for such sharing to occur?